-In FY 2019, the hiring goals were established and disseminated in the workplace.
+In FY 2019, the hiring goals were established and disseminated to the hiring managers and human resource communities.
 In FY 2020, the Office of Human Capital (OHC) met regularly with Bureau HR Directors to account for the proactive steps taken to achieve the hiring goal.
 OHC dedicated a full-time equivalent (FTE) to oversee the Department's efforts for meeting the hiring goals.
 Each of the Bureaus designated an HR practitioner to work along-side OHC's program lead for disability employment.
 These individuals work closely with managers and supervisors to convey the Department's targeted goals during the completion of the hiring action.
-The OHC's program lead for disability employment conducted a podcast for managers and supervisors encouraging leaders to take a proactive role in aiding the Department in reaching its affirmative action goals.
-The podcast provided detailed information on the hiring authorities and goals.
-Targeted activities to educate recruiters are slated for FY 2021
+In FY 2021 OHC continued to engage with its Departmental Veteran & PWD Recruitment Intra-Bureau Expert Team (I-BET), which meets monthly to discuss strategies and best practices to increase PWD recruitment and hiring across DOI.
+Additionally, OHC reviews Special emphasis program data weekly via workforce reports, to make recommendations at the reoccurring I-BET meetings, OHC Leadership is also briefed in the event there are significant barriers or trends that pose program concerns.